Image for spinner

 • Additionally Represented on the Team: Mayor of Wilson County, Representatives from each city’s Chamber of Commerce, Representatives from Wilson County Schools, Everyone’s Wilson, Each Help Center in the county, Wilson County Civic League, and pastors from several churches across the county

 As these efforts continued to settle, Regina and Jamie began meeting to discuss their work in serving Wilson County.
 As they talked about the community partners their churches supported, they realized they were duplicating some efforts.
 This led to them reaching out to other churches and nonprofits serving the community to begin meeting to strategize together on creating a more holistic and equitable change within our community.
 The idea of the Volunteer Network was born from some of the initial meetings.
-As an initiative of United Way of Greater Nashville, the Volunteer Network has developed an online system for community members to connect with volunteer needs posted by local nonprofits, businesses, and churches.
+The Volunteer Network has developed an online system for community members to connect with volunteer needs posted by local nonprofits, businesses, and churches.

 Today